Collin-Sanders/TigerVProject/README.md

-# TigerV2 - A Touchscreen interface for controlling automotive accessories
+# TigerV2 - A touchscreen interface for controlling automotive accessories

 ## Shopping List: